Eugen Bleuler: Eugenics

-Like his predecessor Auguste Forel—Eugen Bleuler also held eugenic and racist beliefs.
+Like his predecessor Auguste Forel, Bleuler also held eugenic and racist beliefs.
 He promoted and initiated forced sterilizations and castrations of psychiatric patients diagnosed with schizophrenia.

 Bleuler believed that preventing these individuals from reproducing would help preserve racial purity.

 Under his direction at the Burghölzli clinic in Zurich, expert reports were produced supporting surgical interventions on eugenic grounds.

-In his seminal 1911 work, Dementia Praecox, or the Group of Schizophrenias, Bleuler wrote: "Castration, of course, is of no benefit to the patients themselves.
+In his seminal 1911 work Dementia Praecox, or the Group of Schizophrenias, Bleuler wrote: "Castration, of course, is of no benefit to the patients themselves.
 However, it is to be hoped that sterilization will soon be employed on a larger scale... for eugenic reasons."
-These practices were part of a broader movement in early 20th-century psychiatry that endorsed eugenic policies, influencing Bleuler’s implementation of such practices in psychiatric care.
+These practices were part of a broader movement in early 20th-century psychiatry that endorsed eugenic policies, influencing Bleuler's implementation of such practices in psychiatric care.
 Bleuler's advocacy for eugenic sterilization significantly contributed to the widespread adoption of these practices in psychiatric institutions, most notably at the Burghölzli Clinic.

-Bleuler and the Medicalization of Schizophrenia
+Bleuler and the medicalization of schizophrenia

 Despite being a physician dedicated to healing, Bleuler conceptualized schizophrenia as a chronic and incurable illness, creating a contradiction at the core of his medical philosophy.
-While a doctor's role is to diagnose in order to treat and heal, Bleuler’s classification of schizophrenia as an irreversible condition, placed it outside the scope of medicine’s ability to cure however, reinforcing the idea that those diagnosed were beyond help.
+While a doctor's role is to diagnose in order to treat, Bleuler's classification of schizophrenia as an irreversible condition placed it outside the scope of medicine's ability to cure, reinforcing the idea that those diagnosed were beyond help.

-This paradox is particularly striking given that Bleuler expanded on Emil Kraepelin’s concept of dementia praecox while rejecting its strictly degenerative prognosis.
+This paradox is particularly striking given that Bleuler expanded on Emil Kraepelin's concept of dementia praecox while rejecting its strictly degenerative prognosis.
 Although he acknowledged some variability in outcomes, he still framed schizophrenia as a disorder characterized by a "split" from reality that could not be fundamentally reversed.
 This perspective played a significant role in the medicalization of psychiatric conditions, contributing to a framework that justified eugenic interventions—such as sterilization—rather than treatments focused on recovery.
-By framing schizophrenia as an irreversible condition, Bleuler reinforced a medical model that prioritized control and segregation over healing and reintegration.
+By framing schizophrenia as an irreversible condition, Bleuler reinforced a biomedical model that prioritized control and segregation over healing and reintegration.

-In this same vein, he developed what he called 'Udenotherapy (also spelled Oudenotherapy, from the ancient Greek οὐδεν (ouden) meaning “nothing” and θεραπεία (therapeia) meaning “service, care, healing”).
-This term reflected his belief that illnesses should not be treated with immediate, active intervention but rather by allowing their natural course to unfold, observing passively their decline, with the hope that recovery could occur.
+In this same vein, he developed what he called udenotherapy, from the ancient Greek οὐδεν ('nothing') and θεραπεία ('service', 'care', or 'healing').
+This term reflected his belief that illnesses should not be treated with immediate, active intervention but rather allowed to follow their natural course, with passive observation of their decline, in the hope that recovery could occur.
 However, waiting for symptoms to resolve without intervention risks being viewed as neglect rather than compassionate care.

 Institutional therapy under his direction was primarily based on work and occupational engagement.
-Patients were trained in self-discipline, and in severe cases, subjected to behavioral conditioning.
-Discharge required suppressing and controlling disruptive secondary symptoms, a process Bleuler and his successors referred to as "socialization".
+Patients were trained in self-discipline and, in severe cases, subjected to behavioral conditioning.
+Discharge required suppressing and controlling disruptive secondary symptoms, a process that Bleuler and his successors referred to as "socialization".

-By defining schizophrenia as a fixed biological defect rather than a dynamic condition with potential for improvement, Bleuler helped shape psychiatric practices with severe consequences for patients:
+By defining schizophrenia as a fixed biological defect rather than a dynamic condition with potential for improvement, Bleuler helped shape psychiatric practices with meaningful consequences for patients: